Nyquist Shannon Sampling Theorem easy explanation

 Shannon Sampling Theorem:

-We have already known that the data rate is limited even in case of the noiseless channel.
+We have already known that the data rate is limited even in the case of the noiseless channel.
 Random noise is always present in a channel.
-The channel may again be characterized by the ratio of the signal power to noise power that is known as the Signal-to-Noise Ratio (SNR).
+The channel may again be characterized by the ratio of the signal power to noise power which is known as the Signal-to-Noise Ratio (SNR).
 It is represented as :

 Shanon derived that in the case of a noisy channel the signal can be reconstructed from its discrete form if the data rate is below the maximum data rate.

 Maximum data rate= Hlog2(1+S/N) bits/sec